fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
+You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
 - [5rahim/seanime](https://github.com/5rahim/seanime) - Scan, automate and enjoy your anime collection, read manga, track your progress and more - all in one place.
 - [thomasloven/lovelace-auto-entities](https://github.com/thomasloven/lovelace-auto-entities) - 🔹Automatically populate the entities-list of lovelace cards
 - [RaunoT/plex-rewind](https://github.com/RaunoT/plex-rewind) - Present Plex user statistics and habits in a beautiful and organized manner à la Spotify Wrapped.